Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Introduction.

 \subsection{Acknowledgements.}

-This research was initiated during a discussion with Fr\'ed\'eric Bosio and Laurent Meersseman around the article [A-LL] and continued through fruitful conversations with them and with Tony Bahri, Martin Bendersky, Fred Cohen, Vinicio G\'omez Guti\'errez, Francisco Gonz\'alez Acu\~na and Alberto Verjovsky.
+This research was initiated by a discussion with Fr\'ed\'eric Bosio and Laurent Meersseman around the article [A-LL] and continued through fruitful conversations with them and with Tony Bahri, Martin Bendersky, Fred Cohen, Vinicio G\'omez Guti\'errez, Francisco Gonz\'alez Acu\~na and Alberto Verjovsky.

 Part of this research was done while the second author enjoyed the warm and stimulating hospitality of the NYU Courant Institute, for which he is most grateful to Sylvain Cappell.
-Invitations to Princeton University by William Browder and to the CUNY Graduate Center by Martin Bendersky and Maxim Laurentiu were also very useful and encouraging for him.
+Invitations to Princeton University by William Browder and to the CUNY Graduate Center by Martin Bendersky and Maxim Laurentiu were also very useful and encouraging.
+He was also partially supported by DGAPA-UNAM grant PAPIIT-IN102009.